 As long as the purchase price doesn’t exceed the appraised value and VA county limits, a down payment isn’t necessary to qualify for a VA loan.
 Since saving money and building credit can be difficult for service members who are constantly on the move, this is one of the best VA loan benefits for many veterans.
-Since qualified borrowers can finance 100 percent of the home’s value without putting anything down**, this VA loan benefit can save veterans and active-duty service members up to 20 percent of the loan value when compared to conventional loans.
+Since qualified borrowers can finance 100% of the home’s value without putting anything down**, this VA loan benefit can save veterans and active-duty service members up to 20 percent of the loan value when compared to conventional loans.
 You’ll be able to borrow 100 percent of the equity in your home, making owning a home more attainable than ever before.
 Plus, veterans can use their VA entitlement more than once, as long as the loan is paid in full each time.

 No Private Mortgage Insurance

 If you’ve been researching mortgage loans, you’ve likely read about private mortgage insurance.
 Also referred to as PMI, private mortgage insurance is intended to protect lenders in case of a borrower default.
 Although it’s required by most conventional lenders, those who put down at least 20 percent can avoid having to pay PMI.
 Unfortunately, this is a tough task for many people including veterans.
 Fortunately, VA loans don’t require PMI.
 Why?
 Since the federal government backs all VA loans, they assume the risk on behalf of the borrower.
 Since this “risk” is covered, lenders don’t have to worry about protecting themselves with PMI.
 Depending on the loan amount, this benefit of VA loans can translate into hundreds of dollars saved each month.
 There is however a one-time VA funding fee which goes directly to the VA to help support the program and future generations.
-The VA Funding Fee is usually estimated about 2 percent of the loan amount and ends up costing less than private mortgage insurance over time and it can also be financed into the loan, saving you from extra out of pocket expenses.
+The VA Funding Fee usually ends up costing less than private mortgage insurance over time and it can also be financed into the loan, saving you from extra out of pocket expenses.